adamnjeh/Overthewire-Writeups/Natas.md

 Here, it created a table that contains two columns : **username** and **password**.
 It asks us for the username as an input and checks if it exists in the table and tells us the result.
 If we blindly type **natas16**, it will state that it exists which is normal since we are seekings its password.

-In this level, we can get any hardcoded information.
+In this level, we can't get any hardcoded information.
 All we can get is a yes or no answer depending on the correctness of our input.

 Since it is not sanitizing our input, we can just check for certain characters in the username instead of the whole word like checking if the first letter is **"n"**.

 To do so, we can write **{" or substring(username, 1, 1) = 'n' -- }** in the input field and normally it will ouputs a positive response.
 Don't forget to add space after -- (which stand for commenting everything that follows it) otherwise it won't work.

 We can do the same process on **password** column by comparing every letter with all the possible matches and collect the ones that gave positive response.
 This way, we can craft the password.
 This approach is called **Blind Injection**.

+We will be hunting the corresponding password for the username **natas16** already found by the key word **"and"**.

 Let's create a python script to auatomate the job.